• Skip to primary navigation

 Instructions

 • Spray the crockpot with nonstick spray.
-Add onions first, then chicken breasts, olive oil, salt, pepper, Italian seasoning, balsamic vinegar, and then tomatoes.
+Add onions first, then chicken breasts, olive oil, seasonings, balsamic vinegar, and then tomatoes.

 • Cover and cook on LOW for 4 hours or until chicken is done.
 Season with additional salt and pepper as needed.